 The monument to Pender’s Division is southwest of Gettysburg on West Confederate Avenue.
-(Tour map: West Confederate Avenue – Part 2)
+(West Confederate Avenue – Part 2 tour map)

-The division was commanded by Major General William Dorsey Pender (U.S.M.A. ’54), who was mortally wounded on July 2nd.
+The division was commanded by Major General William Dorsey Pender (USMA 1854), who was mortally wounded on July 2nd.
 Pender died in Staunton, Virginia, on July 13th after an unsuccessful amputation of his leg.

 After Pender was wounded senior brigade comander James H. Lane took command of the division.
 But Major General Isaac Trimble had recently recovered from a wound and was accompanying the army without a command.
 Lee assigned him to command Pender’s Division for Pickett’s Charge.
 Trimble would be wounded during the attack and eventually left behind to be captured, and Lane again took command of the the division on its return to Virginia.

 First Brigade Col. Abner Perrin